SteeltoeOSS/steeltoe-site/source/docs/steeltoe-circuitbreaker.html.markdown

 The following tables specify all of the possible settings.

-Note that the settings provided below follow closely those implemented by the Neflix Hystrix implementation.
+Note that the settings provided below follow closely those implemented by the Netflix Hystrix implementation.
 As a result, to obtain a further understanding of each setting and how it affects Hystrix thread pool operations, you are encouraged to read the [Configuration section](https://github.com/Netflix/Hystrix/wiki/Configuration) on the Netflix Hystrix wiki.

 #### 1.2.4.1 Sizing